HealthBioscienceIDEAS/microscopy-novice/episodes/image-display.md

 gray:

 ![](fig/gray-colorbar.png
-){alt="Grey colormap shown as a colorbar with corresponding pixel values" width='50%'}
+){alt="Grey colormap shown as a colorbar ranging from black on the left to white on the right.
+A scale of pixel values is shown below from 0 to 255." width='50%'}

 See the diagram below for examples of 4 different colormaps applied to the 'coins' image from Napari, along with corresponding image histograms:

 ![](fig/colorbar-comparison.png
-){alt="Diagram showing histograms, colorbars and images for the gray, green, viridis and inferno colormap applied on the coins image" width='90%'}
+){alt="Comparison of the gray, green, viridis and inferno colormaps applied on the coins image.
+Each colormap has its own row displaying: the image histogram with corresponding colorbar below it, followed by the coins image with colormap applied.
+In each, the values in the histogram are identical - only the displayed colours change." width='90%'}

 Why would we want to use different colormaps?